-- Be scientists, clinicians or healthcare workers in UK universities, medical schools, hospitals, CRUK Institutes or other research institutions.
+- Be scientists, clinicians or healthcare workers in UK universities, medical schools, hospitals, or research institutes

 Multi-institutional proposals are welcome and awards can be held across institutions in the UK.
 Supporting roles (co-applicants/collaborators) from international and commercial organisations are welcome.

 Early detection (EDx) research seeks to identify cancer or pre-cancerous states at the earliest possible point at which an intervention might be made. such signals will detect, but may also underpin prognosis/stratification/prediction of response to therapy and prevention.
 EDx projects will support discovery and translational/clinical research which is mindful of the clinical and population context.

 EDx operates across the full pathway of disease development: detecting events from the earliest changes suggesting initiation, to dysregulated growth, promotion to pre-neoplastic states/lesions, malignant conversion, and tumour progression.
 Each of these stages provide an opportunity to detect a shift in state, and ultimately to intervene to improve survival.
 EDx can also be applied post-therapy, to detect recurrence at the earliest possible point.

 - Biological research underpinning early detection and biomarker discovery and validation

 - Epidemiology and risk stratification for EDx (to inform populations for targeted research or screening)

 - Development and utilization of preclinical EDx model systems